 You can also find and complete order tasks later on the Visit Tasks queue, from the orange task indicator in the Tasks column on the Schedule queue, or from the Outstanding Tasks component in a patient’s chart.
 To learn more, read Fulfill Orders and Complete Tasks.

 Send Order Information Out to a Lab, Hospital, or Other Third-Party: For some orders, you might need to send a form, contact a referral provider, print a lab requisition, or similar.
-Your practice can use PCC EHR’s Forms component, Direct Secure Messaging, the Patient Visit Summary, or the Health Information Summary to get information out about an order.
+Your practice can use PCC EHR’s Forms component, Direct Secure Messaging, the Patient Visit Summary, the Health Information Summary, or generate a requisition to get information out about an order.